-6.8 Process for Responding to Complaints Regarding Actions of an Agency or Agency Personnel Experienced when Complainant Involved in PIA Activities
+6.9 Process for Responding to Complaints Regarding Actions of an Agency or Agency Personnel Experienced when Complainant Involved in PIA Activities

-6.8.1 If the complainant is concerned about the action of personnel of an agency with whom he/she has interacted in the course of undertaking PIA activities, or an ongoing activity on the part of that agency, the PIA Chair and, if willing, the complainant, will

-- discuss complaint with an appropriate person in the agency.
-Attempts will be made to have the complaint investigated, and if found to be warranted, means of a resolution found. - 6.8.2 If the alleged action under consideration is illegal the matter will be referred to the appropriate authorities such as the ATO, ASIC or law enforcement. - 6.8.3 If the issue relates to a serious infringement of the ACFID Code of Conduct by a NGO with ACFID accreditation, the complaint will be referred to ACFID>
+- 6.9.1 If the complainant is concerned about the action of personnel of an agency with whom he/she has interacted while undertaking PIA activities, or an ongoing activity on the part of that agency, the PIA Chair and, if willing, the complainant, will discuss the complaint with an appropriate person in the agency.
+Attempts will be made to have the complaint investigated, and if found to be warranted, means of a resolution found. - 6.9.2 If the alleged action under consideration is illegal, the matter will be referred to the appropriate authorities such as the ATO, ASIC or law enforcement. - 6.9.3 If the issue relates to a serious infringement of the ACFID Code of Conduct by an NGO with ACFID accreditation, the complaint will be referred to ACFID.

-6.9 Assistance for Complaint Victims
+6.10 Assistance for Complaint Victims

-- 6.9.1 PIA's duty of care to complainants will depend on the nature of the incident and the wishes of the complainant.
-At the least, where the complaint warrants it, the complainant will be offered referrals to agencies that can help with the specific problem or be referred to sources of relevant information. - 6.9.2 In more serious cases, if desired by the complainant, counselling at the expense of the project or PIA may be provided.
+- 6.10.1 PIA's duty of care to complainants will depend on the nature of the incident and the wishes of the complainant.
+At least, where the complaint warrants it, the complainant will be offered referrals to agencies that can help with the specific problem or be referred to sources of relevant information. - 6.10.2 In more serious cases, if desired by the complainant, counselling at the expense of the project or PIA may be provided.

-6.10 Ensuring Visibility of the Complaints Process
+6.11 Ensuring Visibility of the Complaints Process

-- 6.10.1 The procedure for making a complaint will be publicised via the website, and in newsletters. - 6.10.2 Processes will be advised to Project Partners via the Project Agreement and to children and young people receiving educational sponsorship, through the Sponsorship Agreement.
-Project Agreements will also include provisions for partners to advise project beneficiaries of these complaints processes when the Board cannot communicate directly with them. - 6.10.3 The Complaints and Whistleblower Policy will be included in induction procedures for new Board members and volunteers.
+- 6.11.1 The procedure for making a complaint will be publicised via the website, and in newsletters. - 6.11.2 Processes will be advised to Project Partners via the Project Agreement and to children and young people receiving educational sponsorship, through the Sponsorship Agreement.
+Project Agreements will also include provisions for partners to advise project beneficiaries of these complaints processes when the

+Board cannot communicate directly with them.

+6.11.3 The Complaints and Whistleblower Policy will be included in induction procedures for new Board members and volunteers.